rayfin774/indian-stock-predictor/README.md

 ## Why XGBoost is Used

-XGBoost (Extreme Gradient Boosting) is used in this project because it is highly effective for **structured and tabular data** such as stock market prices.
+XGBoost  is used in this project because it is highly effective for **structured and tabular data** such as stock market prices.
 It can capture **non-linear relationships** between technical indicators and price movement, which are common in financial markets.

 Additionally, XGBoost provides:
 - High prediction accuracy with relatively small datasets